Unconditionally verifiable blind computation: Preliminaries

 The outline of the main protocol is as follows.
-Alice has in mind a unitary operator $U$ that is implemented with a measurement pattern on some graph state $G$ with its unique flow function $f$, and measurements angles in $A$.
-This pattern could have been designed either directly within the MBQC framework or from a circuit construction.
+Alice has in mind a unitary operator $U$ that is implemented with a measurement pattern on some graph state $G$ with its unique flow function $f$, and measurements angles in $A=\{0, \pi/4, 2\pi/4, \cdots , 7\pi/4 \}$.
+This pattern could have been designed either directly within the MBQC framework or via translation from a circuit construction.
 The pattern assigns a measurement angle~$\phi_i$ to each qubit in $G$, however during the execution of the pattern, the actual measurement angle $\phi'_i$ is a modification of $\phi_i$ that depends on previous measurement outcomes instructed by $f$ in the following way \cite{flow06,gflow07}:

 As said before, in a standard MBQC pattern all the non-input qubits are prepared in the state $\ket +$ and all the input qubits in the desired input state $\ket I$.
 Considering such quantum input allows for the possibility of Alice having additional capabilities allowing her to produce arbitrary input states, or for the possibility that the input state is supplied on Alice's behalf by a third party.

 In our protocols, in order to hide the information about the angles some randomness has to be added to the preparation and consequently the measurements have to be adjusted to compensate for this initial randomness to obtain the correct outcome.
-Hence, Alice prepares all the non-input qubits in $\ket {+_{\theta_i}}$ for some randomly chosen $\theta_i \in A$ and also applies a modified version of a full quantum one-time pad encryption over the input qubits using random keys $x_i \in \{0,1\}$ and $\theta_i \in A$ in the following way:
+This randomisation has three components:

+\begin{itemize} \item A set of random angles $\theta$ used to hide the true measurement angles $\phi$, \item A set of random bits $r$ used to hide measurement outcomes, \item A set of random bits $x$ used, along with $\theta$, to hide any quantum input via a one-time pad. \end{itemize}